jorcamar/jorcamar.github.io/index.md

   <img src="images/flood.jpg" alt="Image of a Flood" width="500"/>
 </a>

-> In an assignment from my master's degree, we had to model and solve an optimization problem for asisting the population after a natural disaster.
-For my assignment, I created a semi-realistic version for helping the different districts of Valencia after a flooding where, with a multi-parameter linear optimization model, it could contribute to the decision-making.
+> In an assignment from my Master's Degree, we had to model and solve an **optimization problem** for assisting the population after a natural disaster.
+For my assignment, I created a semi-realistic version for helping the different **districts of Valencia** after a flooding where, with a **multi-parameter linear optimization model**, it could contribute to the **decision-making**.

 ![Python](https://img.shields.io/badge/Python-3776AB?logo=python&logoColor=white)
 ![Pyomo](https://img.shields.io/badge/Pyomo-6610f2?style=flat)